matthiaskern/spotify-react-picturify/README.md

-# Example app using react, flux and the spotify api
+# Example react app using  flux, the Spotify api and Vibrant.js.

 with the help of react-babel-webpack-boilerplate and spotify-web-api-js
 ```